TrentonFrey/TrentonFrey.github.io/_posts/2010-01-01-welcome-to-the-desert-of-the-real.md

 author: Trenton Frey
 paginate: true
 ---
 This code review is for my CS-499 final project.
 We were tasked on creating a in debth code review, going over previous projects.
-We had to pick previous projects to make enhancement too.
 The goal of this is to make enhancments to show mastery of the following five course outcomes.

  [CS-499-01] Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science